Ph.D. Candidate - Johnson Shoyama Graduate School of Public Policy

 University of Saskatchewan

-When my scholarly journal began, I was most interested in questions that could broadly be categorized into three, inextricably linked categories:
+When my scholarly journey began, I was most interested in questions that could broadly be categorized into three, inextricably linked categories:

-More recently I have been interested in several other questions that are closely related to the above, and also all inextricably linked, mainly:
+More recently I have been interested in other questions - that are closely related to the above, and also all inextricably linked - mainly:

 While all of my work, thus far, has relied on quantitative methods, I'm always open to learning and using different tools to better understand how people drive science and science drives people.
 From these understandings I hope to develop applied, policy-relevant insights that can benefit everyone.